VirtualPlantLab/PlantGraphs.jl/README.md

 # 2. Usage

-Graphs from PlantGraphs.jl implement methods for most functions in the AbstractTrees.jl package (full compatibility is a work in progress), plus additional methods specific for functional-structural plant models.
+Graphs from PlantGraphs.jl implement methods for most functions in the AbstractTrees.jl package, plus additional methods specific for functional-structural plant models.
 The following example shows how to create a simple graph, run a dynamic simulation and visualize the graph (check documentation for more details and examples):

 ```julia
 using PlantGraphs